 Per the requirement of the Local Wellness Policy, a triannual assessment of the policy will be conducted.
+As indicated in the LWP of PUC Schools, all PUC Schools will provide sexual health education and human immunodeficiency virus (HIV) prevention education to students in grades 7-12.

-ELEMENT 7 - MEANS TO ACHIEVE RACIAL AND ETHNIC BALANCE
+ELEMENT 7- MEANS TO ACHIEVE RACIAL AND ETHNIC BALANCE